SystemsApproach/sdn/onos.rst

 Each of the above services comprises its own distributed store and notification capabilities.
-Individual applications are free to extend this set with their own services and to back their implementations with their own distributes stores.
+Individual applications are free to extend this set with their own services and to back their implementations with their own distributed stores.
 This is why ONOS provides applications with direct access to Atomix primitives, such as ``AtomicMaps`` and ``DistributedMaps``.
 We will see examples of such extensions in the next Chapter when we take a closer look at Trellis.